The Philosophy of Ministry at Heritage Covenant Church: Forming a Worshiping, Discipled, and Multiplying People Through God’s Ordinary Means

 Sacraments as Means of Grace

 Baptism and the Lord’s Supper hold a central place in our worship.
 These visible signs and seals of God’s covenant are not empty rituals, but means through which God nourishes faith and strengthens His people.
-As R.C.
-Sproul frequently emphasized, the sacraments are God’s gifts to His church, confirming His promises and drawing believers into deeper communion with Christ.

 Prayer and Praise